naufalHaidar12342/naufalHaidar12342/README.md

 - ⚡ Fun fact: ...
 -->

+-  🏫 Final year of Bachelor of Informatics at Universitas Dian Nuswantoro.
+  - 📃 Currently working on paper as replacement for thesis that is required to graduate.
-- 🌱 Currently learns about Kotlin (Android Development), Javascript (Next.js, React.js), RASA Platform, Chatbot
+- 🌱 Currently learns about Javascript (Next.js, React.js), Chatbot (RASA Platform, etc)
-  - I'm taking a break from Android dev.
+  - 🏖️ I'm taking a break from Android dev.
+I don't know yet when I come back playing with Android Studio 🤣😭
 - 👯 I’m looking to collaborate on website project.
 For android based project, I'm taking a break for now.
 - 📫 How to reach me: [Telegram](https://t.me/heydar12342)
 - 😄 Pronouns: He/Him.
 Or you just call me Haidar or Naufal.